dtcenter/MET/met/docs/Users_Guide/mode-td.rst

 MTD writes a NetCDF file containing various types of information as specified in the configuration file.
 The possible output data are:

-• {\bf Latitude} and {\bf longitude} of all the points in the 2D grid.
+• **Latitude** and **longitude** of all the points in the 2D grid.
 Useful for geolocating points or regions given by grid coordinates.

-• {\bf Raw data} from the input data files.
+• **Raw data** from the input data files.
 This can be useful if the input data were grib format, since NetCDF is often easier to read.

-• {\bf Object ID} numbers, giving for each grid point the number of the simple object (if any) that covers that point.
+• **Object ID** numbers, giving for each grid point the number of the simple object (if any) that covers that point.
 These numbers are one-based.
 A value of zero means that this point is not part of any object.

-• {\bf Cluster ID} numbers.
+• **Cluster ID** numbers.
 As above, only for cluster objects rather than simple objects.